2ndsleep/2ndsleep.github.io/_drafts/learn/web/static-web-app/procedures/2024-02-28-swa-terraform.md

 Terraform runs the plan one last time and then asks you if you're double sure you want to do this.
 They even make you type out `yes` fully like a third-grader.
 But that's fine because it makes you think about what you're doing.
 Type Y-E-S and then shakily hit the Enter key.

 What have you done??!!
-Did you just fuck up your whole Azure environment??
+Did you just mess up your whole Azure environment??
 Don't worry, you're fine!
 Yes, just like anything in tech, you can screw up things royally but creating a resource group is one of the most harmless things you can do in Azure, so take a breath, you're good.
 {: .notice--info}

 {% highlight output %}